by Samy Sriram

 Fractional shares example

-In this example, the company Maverick is trading for US$200 per share.
+In this example, a company is trading at US$200 per share.

 What are the benefits of fractional shares?